General Conference Information

 Q. Are there vegetarian/kosher/halal/vegan dining options?

 Ans.
-There will be a vegetarian option at every meal (and a salad bar), and the snacks offered during break times are largely meatless.
+There will be a vegetarian option at every meal (and a salad bar), and the snacks offered during break times are meatless.
 No pork fat is used in the preparation of the vegetarian meals.
 Students with more exotic dietary requirements should plan to pack something.

 Q. Is there medical staff on hand during the conference?